textpattern/textpattern.github.io/tags/css.md

 category: Tags
 published: true
 title: Css
-description: The basic css tag is used to output the URL of the stylesheet assigned in the Textpattern Sections administration panel.
+description: The basic css tag is used to output the URL of the stylesheet assigned in the Textpattern Sections panel.
 tags:
   - Markup tags
 ---